Hinaser/jscrypto/API.md

 Default Cipher: `AES`.
 If you set `Nonce` below to falsy value like `null|undefined|0`, Nonce will be reset to `new Word32Array([0, 0], 8);` (64bit/8byte 0s).
-In CBC-MAC, Nonce should always set to be 0s.
-So keep Nonce `undefined` unless you required to set a value to it.

 Please note that there are many implementations of CBC-MAC in the world.
 Some implementation says CBC-MAC is just the final processed block of CBC with iv=0.